dehidehidehi/impermax_to_csv/README.md

 ```commandline
 python start_impermax_to_csv.py
 ```
-The application should show messages and the save location of the generated CSV file.
+The application should show messages, and the save location of the generated CSV file.

 ### Forking and development
 ___